SJames528/Climate-Change-Analysis/workspace.md

 * H_0_: X_1_,...,X_N_ ~ i.i.d normal(0,1)
 * H_1_: X_1_,...,X_N_ ~ i.i.d normal(\mu,1)   where \mu > 0

 We want our test statistic here to be the most powerful possible (smallest type II error rate), which by the Neyman-Pearson Lemma is equivelant the mean of the difference sequence.
 For a proof of this, please see Section A in the appendix.
-I will gather a p-value for each month of the year, to gain 12 scores in total.
+With my data split into months, I can gather 12 p-values per year of data.

+Firstly to standardise the sequence:

 ```r